 Can the ultimate betrayal ever be forgiven?

 Nicholas McGegan and a cast of international stars seek the answers in the U.S. premiere of this co-commission written for our period instruments and voices.
 Scottish composer Sally Beamish and librettist David Harsent explore Judas in a more sympathetic light—evoking questions of failing humanity, forgiveness and redemption.
-This provocative new semi-staged Passion is accompanied by Telemann’s Tafelmusik.
+This provocative new Passion is accompanied by Telemann’s Tafelmusik.

 TELEMANN Tafelmusik, Suite No. 1 in E minor